Yatish0833/Collecting-storing-and-retrieving-data/chapter 1 n 2.md

 * Government regulations may limit which data can be collected and how that data can be stored, transferred, or used.
 * Organizations must protect private data and not allow persons to be “identifiable”.

+> #### Checkpoint Answer
+Concepts Pharma has built a data repository that collects self-reported eating habits of clinical trial participants through a mobile habit.
+The translation medicine group is using the data to determine if the drug in trial is causing digestive issues when taken with certain food groups.
+Which of the V’s should be of most concern to them?

+> 1. **Veracity**
+2. Volume
+3. **Volatility**
+4. Velocity
+5. Variety

 # Chapter 2

+## Basic R Programming